anonmily/simply-is/README.md

-An expressive Node type testing library.
+An expressive type testing utility library for Node.

 ## Examples
     is.object({}); 		//true